haseebnqureshi/serverless-crud/README.md

 ## Quick Start

-1. Go to ```config.yml``` in the repo's root directory.
+1. Go to ```shared/config.yml``` in the repo's root directory.
 Change whatever you need to change there.
 These settings are then used by each service below for full consistency.
+This information also becomes available to each SLS service in your repo directory, by simply ```var Shared = require('shared');``` and accessing the ```Config``` key, from right inside your SLS handler code.

 2. For local development, run ```npm install``` in the repo's root directory.
 This will install any dev dependency (like ```serverless-offline```).